Nishchal30/Data_Science_Material/Deep Learning/Object Detection/object_detection.md

 In object detection our aim is to define where the object is in the image.
 So where means we have to find out the location or co-ordinates of the object from that image.

+**Object Detection always comes with image classification and regression problems** like object = classification + regression

+- classification will tell us what type of object it is
+- Regression will tell us where the object is located in an image.

 So to find co-ordinates the axis is always +ve on both x & y sides Like the origin is top left corner of image, and down the line through y-axis is +ve y-axis and right side of origin is +ve x-axis.